Praise for Blackbird

 I have loved the instruction and going deeper into writing scenes.
 I love reading new books and learning about plot and structure.
 I love hearing other writers read and keeping up with the progress they are making.
 I love getting to read and receiving feedback on my work.
 Love the community. ~ Amy

-I have truly enjoyed the way the teachers incorporate books, movie, events from everyday life into the class.
-It is through this method that I now begin to see stories emerging from the most mundane things!
+I have truly enjoyed the way Jennifer incorporates books, movies, and events from everyday life into the class.
+I now see stories emerging from the most mundane things!
 It’s inspiring. ~ Camille

 Jennifer Lauck